-• Homework not turned in by the end of class (i.e. 12 PM) on the due date will be considered to be late.
-You can turn in the homework before the end of the next class period, for a maximum of 80% of the original score.
-Homeworks, or programming assignments that are more than one class period late will not be accepted.
+• Homework (i.e. labs, written homeworks, and matlab projects) not turned in by the end of class (i.e. 12 PM) on the due date will be considered to be late.
+No credit for late homeworks will be given.

 - One midterm and one final project will be given.
 There will be no final exam, but there will be a final programming assignment. - Making up of missed examinations will be permitted only when proof of medical or personal emergency is furnished. - All complaints related to grading of homework assignments, quizzes, and examinations must be reported to the instructor immediately after the grades are announced.